UniversalViewer/universalviewer/CONFIG.md

 ##### mostSpecificRequiredStatement
 **Type**: `boolean`
 **Default**: `true`
-Determines if the most specific required statement is used.
+Determines whether the most specific (deeply nested) requiredStatement is displayed, such as one defined at the canvas level instead of the higher manifest level, when multiple requiredStatements exist within the manifest. requiredStatementEnabled must also be set to true for this to show.

 ##### requiredStatementEnabled
 **Type**: `boolean`
 **Default**: `true`
-Determines if the required statement is enabled.
+Determines if the [required statement](https://iiif.io/api/cookbook/recipe/0008-rights/) is enabled.

 ##### posterImageExpanded
 **Type**: `boolean`